Best audiophile headphones 2022 - NewsBreak

 These are a modern take on the original SR80 headphones from 1991, the pair which wrote the Grado family business into the audiophile history books.
 They also succeed the 2014-released, multi- What Hi-Fi?
 Award-winning SR80e .
 So they have big shoes to fill.

 They do so admirably.
-In fact, they picked up a 2021 Award for their efforts.
+In fact, they picked up a 2021 What Hi-Fi?
+Award.
 Their open-backed design leaks sound like a sieve, but provides a gloriously open soundstage with class-leading transparency.
-The new, fourth-generation 44mm driver is more efficient and lowers distortion, and boy does it show: they sound clearer, cleaner and more detailed than their predecessor, and are easier to drive from portable devices.
+The new, fourth-generation 44mm driver is more efficient and lowers distortion, and boy does it show: they sound clearer, cleaner and more detailed than their predecessors, and are easier to drive from portable devices.

 Everything we like about their predecessors – their nimble-footedness, expressive, rolling dynamics, and insight across well-defined frequencies – has been inherited, and the punch and panache that have made the Prestige models such born entertainers are very much also part of the SR80x’s sonic signature.
 These are far from rich or even warm in tone, but an extra generous sprinkling of refinement this time round has made their forward, clinical presentation all the more palpable.
 Audiophiles on a budget, look no further.